 In order to fully meet Leapfrog’s CPOE Standard, hospitals must: 1.
-Assure that physicians enter at least 75% of medication orders via a computer system that includes prescribing-error prevention software; and 2.
-Demonstrate that their inpatient CPOE system can alert physicians to at least 50% of common, serious prescribing errors.
+Assure that physicians enter at least 75 percent of medication orders via a computer system that includes prescribing-error prevention software; and 2.
+Demonstrate that their inpatient CPOE system can alert physicians to at least 50 percent of common, serious prescribing errors.
 Scores are reported as:

 1 = Willing to Report

 2 = Some Progress

 3 = Substantial Progress

 Note: In this measure, a higher number is better.